 I'm pregnant and my doctor says my pregnancy is "high-risk."
 What does this mean?

-- being 17 years old or younger
+- is age 17 or younger

-- being 35 years old or older
+- is age 35 or older

-Not getting prenatal care, smoking, taking illegal drugs, and drinking alcohol also can cause health problems for a pregnant woman and her baby.
+Smoking, taking illegal drugs, and drinking alcohol also can cause health problems for a pregnant woman and her baby.

 Because your pregnancy is considered high-risk, it's important to work with your doctor or care team to get any health problems that can be managed under control.

-Other tips for a healthy pregnancy include:
+Other important tips for a healthy pregnancy include:

 - Eat a healthy diet (getting plenty of fruits, vegetables, whole grains, lean meats, etc.) and exercise if your doctor says it's OK.